CocoaheadsWellington/GDGWellingtonCodeOfConduct/README.md

-# GDG Wellington Code Of Conduct
+# Cocoaheads Wellington Code Of Conduct

-GDG Wellington is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or political views.
-We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
+Cocoaheads Wellington is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or political views.
+We do not tolerate harassment of participants or events staff in any form.
+Sexual language and imagery is not appropriate for any conference or professional venue, including talks, workshops, parties, Twitter and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 We don’t want anyone to be excluded due to age, gender, sexual orientation, mental or physical impairments, appearance or skin colour, national or religious background.
 We hope to see the same attitude with our attendees, and look forward to experiencing a non-violent and peaceful event with you.